parastyle/DATA-607---Final-Project-/TeamUndies.md

 Validation
 Analysis
 Conclusion
-Lessons Learned

 Problem
 ========================================================

-A new underwear brand is being launched that caters to the larger stylish gentlemen.
+A new underwear brand is being launched that caters to the larger, more stylish gentlemen.

-No market analysis has been done to determine what to offer besides a boxer brief and at what price.
+A boxer brief has been developed by the founders but they also need to offer one more type and need to know how to price it.

-Using resources like Ibisworld or Gartner are cost prohibitive as reports and dossies can cost in the thousands.
+This information is provided by resources like Mintel, Ibisworld or Gartner but are cost prohibitive (single analysis upwards of $1,000 at times)

-The goal of this project is to find freely available data to create a market analysis that will help them in making their decisions.
+The goal of this project is to find <b>freely available</b> data to create a market analysis that will help them in answering the question:

+<center><b><i>What other underwear type do I develop and how do I price it?</i></b></center>

 Methodology and Data Collection
 ========================================================

 The data was collected by using information found on retailers websites.
 Those chosen were:
-- Bloomingdales
+- Bloomingdales (www.bloomingdales.com)
-- Nordstrom
+- Nordstrom (www.nordstrom.com)
-- CK
+- Calvin Klein (www.calvinklein.com)
-- Bureau of Labor Statistics

-Other websites were considered but each site was unique and required additional time.
+Data was collected from retailers in the first week of May 2017.
+Other websites were originally considered but the three above provided a good sample for analysis.

+To further round out the data collection, data from a government source was used to determine household spend on particular goods.

+The Bureau of Labor Statistics (BLS) had a consumer expenditure diary data.
+The data downloaded was from Quarter 1 in 2015 only for category 200 (Undergarments) (source: https://www.bls.gov/cex/).

 Methodology and Data Collection